GooeyAI/.github/profile/README.md

 - [gooey-gpu](https://github.com/GooeyAI/gooey-gpu): Quick and easy setup for several popular GenAI models on a Kubernetes cluster with GPU support.

 - [gooey-server](https://github.com/GooeyAI/gooey-server): The entire Gooey.AI server and API platform.
-Fork if you want to add an entirely new AI recipe or self-host gooey.
+Fork if you want to add an entirely new AI workflow or self-host gooey.

 ## 🕵️ Learn more